Get data into an Edge Processor using HTTP Event Collector

 - If the HTTP requests from your data source include a HEC token, turn off the Enable indexer acknowledgement setting on that token.

-- If you want to secure communications between your data source and your Edge Processor using mutually authenticated TLS (mTLS), which means that the data source and the Edge Processor must prove their identities by presenting valid TLS certificates before they can connect and communicate with each other, then obtain the following certificates in Privacy Enhanced Mail (PEM) format:
+- To secure communications between your data source and your Edge Processor using TLS or mutually authenticated TLS (mTLS), which means that the data source and the Edge Processor must prove their identities by presenting valid TLS certificates before they can connect and communicate with each other, do the following:

 - A client certificate, CA certificate, and private key that the data source can use to prove its identity.